Skip to main content

 • At least 18 years of age on Election Day

-However, you are ineligible to vote in Tennessee if you have been convicted of a disenfranchising crime such as voter fraud, treason, murder, or rape.
+The state government may suspend your right to vote if you were convicted of a disenfranchising crime such as voter fraud, treason, murder, or rape.

 There are several ways to register to vote in Tennessee.
 This includes registering: